-The previous exercise provides an illustration of the potentially perverse effects that labor cost adjustments may have in combination with a binding ZLB.
-Needless to say, actual economies are not always against a binding ZLB constraint.
-But to the extent that ZLB episodes are recurrent, the associated recessions may be deeper and more persistent if they bring about large downward wage adjustments.
-In that case the presence of the ZLB may reduce or even reverse the sign of the welfare gains that the conventional wisdom associates with greater wage flexibility.
+The previous exercise provides an illustration of the potentially perverse effects that large downward adjustments in labour costs may have in combination with a binding ZLB constraint.
+Needless to say, actual economies are not always facing a binding ZLB.
+In the remainder of the paper we keep the wage subsidy unchanged, and instead we look at the differential response of the economy to adverse shocks under alternative degrees of wage rigidities.
+To the extent that ZLB episodes are recurrent, the associated recessions may be deeper and more persistent if they bring about large downward wage adjustments, which will generally be the case if wages are more flexible.
+In that case, the presence of the ZLB may reduce or even reverse the sign of the welfare gains that the conventional wisdom associates with greater wage flexibility.
 The analysis below seeks to evaluate the plausibility of that hypothesis.